President, PM Grieved Over Death Of Umer Sharif - UrduPoint

 The president observed that late Sharif had earned distinction in the field of comedy and carved out a place for himself.

 The prime minister observed that Umer Sharif was a talented personality who enjoyed a distinct place in acting and comedy.
-His services in the relevant field would be remembered for long.
+His services in the field of arts would be remembered for long.

+In a tweet, the PM said, "Saddened to learn of Umar Sharif's passing.
+I had the good fortune of touring with him to raise funds for SKMT.
+He was one of our great entertainers and will be missed.
+My prayers & condolences go to his family.

 Pakistan's ambassador to Germany, Dr Mohammad Faisal, on his twitter account confirmed his death.